 ABOUT MATANUSKA GLACIER

-At Matanuska Glacier Adventure Tours in Alaska, we’re located in a zone of the continent that has a perfect blend of circumstances for the creation and support of glaciers, many glaciers in fact.
+The Matanuska Glacier is located in a zone of the continent that has a perfect blend of circumstances for the creation and support of glaciers, many glaciers in fact.

-According to the Alaska Almanac it is estimated that Alaska contains 100,000 glaciers of various sizes and importance in the ecosystem.
+Alaska contains more than 100,000 glaciers of various sizes and importance in the ecosystem.
 Only 616 are officially named.
 Matanuska Glacier in our backyard, the foundation for your glacier tour, is one such glacier.

 It is a prominent, bold, contrasting and magnificent feature of the landscape that has been appreciated for thousands of years by the region’s original inhabitants and the locals and tourists of present-day Alaska.